stalker-66/SceneManager/README.md

 > ```
 <br/>

 > Calling this function allows you to check if the scene is currently created.
+The function will return the boolean 'true' or 'false'.
 > ```lua
 > scenemanager.isCreate(sceneName)
 > ```